Setting record straight, Pakistan denies any hand in Pulwama incident

-NEW YORK, Feb 27 (APP):Pakistan was not involved in the Pulwama incident in Indian occupied Kashmir, a spokesman of the Pakistani Embassy in Washington said, while deploring India’s habit of blaming everything that goes wrong on his country.
+NEW YORK, Feb 27 (APP):Pakistan was not involved in the Pulwama incident in Indian occupied Kashmir, a spokesman of the Pakistani Embassy in Washington said, while deploring India’s habit of blaming everything that goes wrong in his country.

 In a letter to The Washington Post, Spokesman Abid Saeed expressed disappointment over the newspaper’s February 20, editorial for its “sweeping and one-sided commentary and reliance on unverified Indian media accounts.”